harris8099/Dicee-roll/README.md

 # Dicee-roll
-Roll the dice and settle at once
+🎲 Roll the dice and settle at once

+TODO:

+🦾 Setup media.css for different devices